 — Professional meetings, seminars and workshops aim to encourage dialogue between the participants and the professionals from the European film industry on specific topics and build their contacts for their future projects.

 Case studies of recent films allow to work on the concrete aspects of a given topic: the work of a producer, the screenplay and screenwriting, the financing partners of a producer, the European film contracts, co-productions in Europe, distribution and marketing, international sales, and TV networks and their subsidiaries.

 — Practical exercises are designed to explore the situation in different European countries based on case studies related to the entire filmmaking process, from screenwriting to distribution, and include regular meetings with the directors, producers and distributors of the feature films studied over the year.

 — Active presence at three major films festivals, Clermont-Ferrand, Berlin and Cannes allow participants to meet professionals in a work context, outside the school’s environment, to put their knowledge into practice during a festival and a market, to work within national and international structures, and to widen their professional network in the European and International Industry.

 Since 2001, the German branch of the TV channel Arte has supported the activities of Atelier Ludwigsburg-Paris for the production of a collection of 9 short films, which are broadcast on the channel.

-For the 2018-2019 edition, the theme proposed by Arte and the heads of the programme is “L’important c’est d’aimer”.
-The 18 participants, two by two, produce nine short films of 8.30 minutes each (five in Paris, four in Ludwigsburg).
+For the 2020-2011 edition, the theme chosen by Arte and the heads of the programme is “Seul et Ensemble”.
+The 12 participants, two by two, will produce six short films of 8.30 minutes each (three in Paris, three in Ludwigsburg).